idaholab/moose/framework/doc/content/sqa/framework_srs.md

 No special requirements are needed for packaging or shipping any media containing [!ac](MOOSE) source code.
 However, some [!ac](MOOSE)-based applications maybe be export controlled in which case all export control restrictions must be adhered to when packaging and shipping media.
 !template-end!

-!template! item key=requirement-collections-intro
-A "collection" is a grouping of requirements that are serving a similar purpose.
-For example, the "FAILURE_ANALYSIS" collection is comprised of requirements that perform checks for simulation failures.
-The following table lists the names and descriptions of the available collections.

-!sqa collections-list caption=List of requirement "collections" names and descriptions.

-The following is a complete list of each requirement that has been assigned to a collection.
-!template-end!

-!template! item key=requirement-collections
-!sqa collections category=framework link=False
-!template-end!